 When uncle pulls out his coveted single malt Scotch, surprisingly those in the room with celiac disease can also hoist a glass.
 While Scotch and rye whiskeys are derived from fermented grains, the gluten is thoroughly removed during the thorough distillation process of whiskeys.
 Wines and ports are grape-based and also generally gluten-free.

-The nut-allergic also have to be mindful around alcohol (though wine is generally safe).
-Oddly, despite its name, the liqueur Amaretto usually does not contain almonds, but check with a manufacturer to be certain of a specific brand is safe.
+The food-allergic also have to be mindful around alcohol (though wine is generally safe).
+Oddly, despite its name, the liqueur Amaretto is not usually made from almonds, but check with a manufacturer to be certain of a specific brand is safe.

 Advice: Be on the lookout for mixed drinks.
-Celiacs and the allergic alike must watch out for gluten or allergens in drink blends.
+Those with allergies or celiac disease must watch out for allergens or gluten in drink blends.
 Always ask about egg or dairy in frothy drinks.
 When it comes to alcohol, the tree-nut allergic have to be mindful since some liqueurs and brands of gin can contain nuts.
 For a full exploration of the facts about alcohol and allergies, see the Winter 2018 edition of Allergic Living magazine (available at Barnes & Noble).

 7. Frosty Around the Food

 It’s no secret that those with food allergies and celiac disease have to keep their guard up over the holidays.
 But even if you’ve explained your allergies and the concept of cross-contamination – remember that a favorite auntie doesn’t live with these restrictions daily and may mess up.
 Ingratiate yourself into the kitchen, ask to read labels and ask what’s in a favorite recipe.

 Advice: here are a few suspect foods to be on the lookout for this time of year: